RCMast3r/nebs-nix-notes/README.md

 `with asdf` = `using namespace asdf`

+`<input-package>.follows = <other-package>` means that the package will use the other packages inputs first I believe, then it will also include its required ones.
+I think that means that it will use the same version of an input that is required for both the following input package and the other package?

 ### nix language

 anything with `{ }` is a set or a list of key value pairs.

-adding rec to a set allows the set to reference itself, or use parts of itself.
+adding `rec` to a set allows the set to reference itself, or use parts of itself.

 ### nix notes